 |Total Carbohydrate 1g||0%|

 |Dietary Fiber 0g||0%|

 |Total Sugars 0g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you love gummy candies, you maybe be in for a welcome surprise.
+If you love gummy candies, you may be be in for a welcome surprise.
 Gummy candy treats are super easy to make at home.
-You no longer have to wait for a trip to the grocery store to satisfy your craving.
-Now you can do so in your very own kitchen.
+You can make them in your very own kitchen.
 If you are on a sugar-free diet, or just prefer to eat sugar-free, have no fear.
 It's easy to modify homemade gummies to be sugar-free.

 Not only are homemade gummy candies easy to make, but you'll likely find they are more flavorful and have a better texture than the storebought variety.
 Additionally, you can customize them by making your own flavors and making them in a wide variety of fun candy molds and shapes.
-You can use any type of mold you like.
+You can use any type of mold you like; you'll need two or three candy molds (depending on the size of the cavities).
 Molds are often sold at better baking or craft stores and range from expensive metal and polycarbonate molds to inexpensive plastic molds.
-They all work equally well, it just depends on your budget and preference.
+They all work equally well; it just depends on your budget and preference.

 1 (0.3-ounce) package sugar-free flavored gelatin (any flavor)